menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 To Add a Root name server, complete the fields as follows:

-1. Click the Add button.
+1. Click the :guilabel:`Add` button.

   Server fully qualified domain name.
     Type the name of the server.